 In January, 2018, Kirby’s new digital program, Kingdom of Happiness: Living the Beatitudes in Everyday Life, was released.
-The program highlighted the living out of the Beatitudes and was connected to the #BeBlessedChallenge, which was an extensive project to have people accept the call to live the Beatitudes in an eight-day period.
+The program highlighted the living out of the Beatitudes and was connected to the #BeBlessedChallenge, which was an extensive project aimed at having people accept the call to live the Beatitudes in an eight-day period.

 In May, 2016, while still in Rome preparing for his doctoral defense, Kirby began writing for the Crux news site.
 Eventually his columns became weekly and he was named the spirituality contributor.
 In early 2019, Kirby was named a senior contributor to the site.

 In September, 2016, upon returning to South Carolina, Kirby began a bi-monthly Question-and-Answer column through The Catholic Miscellany, the newspaper of the Diocese of Charleston.
 In September, 2018, after writing the column for two years, Kirby concluded the work with the newspaper.
 In Lent, 2019, the columns were collected and published by Pontifex University Press under the title, Always Have An Answer Ready: A Question-and-Answer Catechism to Help You Live Your Faith.

 After completing his doctoral work in June, 2016, Kirby returned to South Carolina.